fakefarm/marabit/README.md

 - trying to manage git from one user, on two computers
 - cloned repo onto second computer, but the rails-engine branch didn't show.
 Had trouble pulling it down, and pushing it.
 Now the pushed branch is a different name. (remotes/origin/rails-engine)

-### Running tests
-Trying to run rspec from top of application, but it can't find the model.

 <hr>
 ## Solved Issues

+### Problem: Running tests
+Trying to run rspec from top of application, but it can't find the model.

+#### Solution: Namespace models
+Got tripped up with the namespacing issues again.
+I originally had;

+    rush = Rush.new

+But what I needed to do was

+    rush = Race::Rush.new

 ### Problem: Working with gems.
 Having trouble loading slim, and neat.